Income and Inequality in Houston

 The data

-Household incomes in the Houston area remain sluggish yet disparities widen
+Household incomes in the Houston area remain sluggish yet disparities persist

 Household income measures a family’s ability to meet their basic needs, and includes earnings for each household member, income from social security, interest, dividends, and other sources.
 Median household income is the the level at which half of households earn more and half of households earn less.

-Between 2010 and 2021, income growth in the Houston region significantly lagged behind that in the state and nation overall.
-Median household income remained relatively flat in Fort Bend and Harris counties, growing 1–2% between 2010 and 2021.
-Income in Montgomery County grew at the highest rate in the region at 7.0%, though this was still slower compared to the state (10.6% increase) and nation (11.9% increase).
+Between 2010 and 2023, income growth in the Houston region significantly lagged behind that in the state and nation overall.
+Median household income remained relatively flat in Fort Bend and Montgomery counties but slightly grew by 3% in Harris County.
+This is a slower growth rate compared to the state (12% increase) and nation (11% increase) during the same period.

 Consistent with patterns seen in communities across the country, median household income in the Houston area varies significantly by racial/ethnic group.
 Racial discrimination in many forms, including in education, hiring, pay practices, and homeownership contributes to persistent earnings gaps.2 3

-The Black-white income gap in Harris County has worsened in the last decade.
-In 2021, white households in Harris County earned 109% more than Black households, marking an increase compared to 2010 when the gap was 101%.
-In 2021, white households in Harris County earned 74% more than Hispanic households, which is an improvement from 2010 when white households earned 83% more.
+The Black-white income gap in Harris County has not improved much in the last decade.
+In 2023, white households in Harris County earned 96% more than Black households, marking an increase compared to 2010 when the gap was 101%.
+In 2023, white households in Harris County earned 60% more than Hispanic households, which is an improvement from 2010 when white households earned 83% more.

-The income gap between white and Black households in Harris County has worsened in the last decade.
+The income gap between white and Black households in Harris County has not improved much in the last decade.

 Wealth disparities still persist and have worsened since 1963